bd-j/prospector/demo/tutorial.rst

 We'll see an example later.

-When you write your own ``load_obs`` function, you can add all sorts of keyword arguments that control its output (for example, an object name or id number that can be used to choose or find a single object in your data file).
+When you write your own ``load_obs`` function, you can add all sorts of keyword arguments that control its output (for example, an object name or ID number that can be used to choose or find a single object in your data file).
 You can also import helper functions and modules.
 These can be either things like astropy, h5py, and sqlite or your own project specific modules and functions.
 As long as the output dictionary is in the right format, the body of this function can do anything.